Last updated on March 21, 2026

 Indestructibility

 I couldn’t make a list of the best indestructible cards without mentioning Indestructibility, now, could I?
 It’s simple and it gets the job done without all the complicated nonsense.
-If you’re looking to keep one of your permanents on the battlefield come hell or high water, consider this namesake enchantment.
+If you’re looking to keep one of your permanents on the battlefield come hell or high water, consider this namesake aura.

 Dual lands are always in high demand.
 They make it easier to manage your mana base and can also provide some extra incentives.
 But what if your duals were also indestructible?
 Enter the artifact lands from Modern Horizons 2.

 These bad boys included both the allied and enemy color pairs as indestructible lands.
-Sure, they enter the battlefield tapped, but your opponent has to work to get them off the battlefield if they’re looking to mess with your mana base.
+They enter the battlefield tapped, but your opponent has to work to get them off the battlefield if they’re looking to mess with your mana base.
 A solid choice if you’re up against some land-hate shenanigans or are maxing out on artifact and affinity synergies.

 Darksteel Citadel is also lumped in with this group.
 Any artifact-focused deck can run it without issue and be appropriately rewarded.
 You can even use it to get around sacrifice costs!

+#8.
 Mana and Lands

 Darksteel Ingot

-Let’s do this alphabetically; Darksteel Ingot is up next.
+Darksteel Ingot is up next.
 A very simple and yet indestructible 3-drop artifact that taps for one mana of any color.
 A good option for some mana fixing if you want to keep your opponent from messing with your mana.

 Terra Eternal

+#6.
 The Gods

 Athreos, Shroud-Veiled

 My personal favorite is Athreos, Shroud-Veiled.
 And before you ask, yes, it is because Orzhov is my favorite color combo.
 How did you know?
 Anyways, this god has a neat ability that lets you steal your opponent’s creatures when they lose them with coin counters.
-I like this.

 Iroas, God of Victory